-1. In the Create new Database area, type in the name of the new database your are creating.
-The name of the database when created will be cpanelusername_databasename.
+1. In the Create new Database area, type in the new database you are creating.
+The name of the database, when created, will be cpanelusername_databasename.

 2. Once you click Create Database, you will be taken to a new dashboard that tells you whether the database creation was successful or not.
 Click on the Go Back button to return to the MySQL Databases page.

 3. The new database will be listed under Current Databases with all of your other databases.

 Congratulations!
 You have just created a MySQL Database!
 No, you need to Add a MySQL User to the Database so that the database can be used, modified, and populated with data.
 If you do not have any MySQL users yet, we have a guide on Creating a MySQL User for your review if you need it.
 We also have an overview of How MySQL Databases and Users Work and a guide on How to Repair a Database should the database ever become corrupted or damaged.